Standard

 facilitate start-up.
 These wires were intended to reduce the voltage to

-the coil in order to extend the life of points.
+the coil once the engine was running in order to extend the life of points.
 Most of the time an

 Ignitor will work well with the resistor wire left in the circuit.